 How to test a DC motor?

 There are basically three parts to an electric motor: the stator, the rotor and shaft.
 One thing you must know is that there can be nothing wrong with the windings and magnets of a sensor less brushless DC (BLDC) motor because it doesn't use any windings.
 So, for this type of motor it's not necessary to check the winding or magnets.
+However you must have to check the carbon brushes because most of the time they need maintenance.

 How to check motor winding with multimeter?